-Companies that fall within a high-risk sector as identified by CIMB are subjected to the ESDD process and minimum requirements apply for certain sectors.
+Companies that fall within a sustainability sensitive sector as identified by CIMB are subjected to the ESDD process and minimum requirements apply for certain sectors.

-Refer below for more details on high-risk sectors and minimum requirements.
+Refer below for more details on sustainability sensitive sectors and minimum requirements.

 Reference to Third-Party ESG Data Providers